 One person’s garbage may be another person’s treasure.
 Before you throw something out, think about if you or someone else may be able to reuse it.

-Here you'll find a variety of local ideas for how to reuse various materials including clothing, books, furniture and more.
+There are several websites and publications for how to reuse various materials including clothing, books, furniture and more.

 Right here in the Hudson Valley you can find great deals on used items through thrift, consignment shops and second hand retailers.
 A thrift shop is run by a Not For Profit organization to raise money to fund their charitable causes.
 A consignment shop accepts merchandise on a consignment basis, paying the owners of the merchandise a percentage when the items are sold.